Jailed Joshua Wong Vows Hong Kong's Struggle Will Continue

 Wong, who was raised in a deeply Christian household, traveled regularly to the mainland on missions to spread the Gospel.
 But his proselytizing soon morphed into political soliloquies.

 At just 14 years old, Wong took on the city’s Beijing-backed proxies and scored a rare victory.
-He banded students together in a group called Scholarism to block a “national education” curriculum designed to bolster fealty to Beijing by teaching, among other things, that Chinese Communist Party rule is superior to democracy.
+He banded students together in a group called Scholarism to block a “national education” curriculum designed to bolster fealty by teaching, among other things, that Chinese Communist Party rule is superior to democracy.
 After an estimated 100,000 people rallied on the streets in 2012, the government backed down.

 But it was 2014 that propelled Wong to international fame as the precocious poster child for the Umbrella Movement, which sought direct elections for the city’s leader, among other political concessions.
 Wong was handcuffed for the first time, and detained for 46 hours, after storming a public square near the government’s headquarters.